Quantum Software Engineering: Landscapes and Horizons: Quantum Software Testing

-\subsubsection{\bf Assertion Library for Quantum Software}
+\subsubsection{\textbf{Assertion Library for Quantum Software}}

-As we will discuss in Section~\ref{subsec:q-testing}, Honarvar and Nagarajan~\cite{honarvar2020property} proposed a property-based approach to testing quantum programs in Q\# (developed by Microsoft)~\cite{svore2018q}.
-To this end, they developed a library of assertion methods that can be used to specify various properties (assertions) in Q\# programs for testing.
-These assertion methods include \verb+AssertProbability+, \verb+AssertEntangled+, \verb+AssertEqual+, \\\verb+AssertTeleported+ and \verb+AssertTransformed+. \verb+AssertProbability+ uses a robust statistical method to test the probability of observing a qubit in a given state. \verb+AssertEntangled+ takes two qubits as its arguments to test whether or not they are entangled. \verb+AssertEqual+ tests the equality of two states in quantum programs. \verb+AssertTeleported+ tests quantum teleportation as it is a significant protocol in the quantum realm. \verb+AssertTransformed+ tests the validity of any unitary transformation.
+As we will discuss in Section~\ref{subsec:q-testing}, Honarvar {\it et al.}~\cite{honarvar2020property} proposed a property-based approach to testing quantum programs in Q\# (developed by Microsoft)~\cite{svore2018q}.
+To this end, they developed a testing specification language consisting of a library of assertion methods that can be used to specify various properties (assertions) in Q\# programs for testing.
+These assertion methods include \verb+AssertProbability+, \verb+AssertEntangled+, \verb+AssertTeleported+, \verb+AssertTransformed+, and \verb+AssertEqual+. \verb+AssertProbability+ uses a robust statistical method to test the probability of which observes a qubit in a given state. \verb+AssertEntangled+ takes two qubits as its arguments to test whether or not they are entangled. \verb+AssertEqual+ tests the equality of two states in quantum programs. \verb+AssertTeleported+ tests quantum teleportation as it is a significant protocol in the quantum realm. \verb+AssertTransformed+ tests the validity of any unitary transformation.
 The detailed description of each assertion method is summarized in Table~\ref{table:AssertionMethod}.
-Although those assertion methods are used initially for testing, they also have the potential to be used in quantum program debugging and runtime error checking.
+Recently, the properties in the specification language are stateless, which talk about the input-output relations without carrying much of the past state of the program.
+However, it is possible to enrich the property specification language to allow for stateful properties where the history of the past operations may be used in the property that is to be checked.
+Moreover, although those assertion methods developed by Honarvar {\it et al.}~\cite{honarvar2020property} are used initially for testing, they also have the potential to be used in quantum program debugging and runtime error checking.